jackmorrison12/personal-site/content/notes/object-detection.md

 This has good speed and accuracy, and is much easier to use

-## Mast R-CNN
+## Mask R-CNN

 This is the Faster R-CNN with FCN on RoIs

-This can therefore do segmentation for ach region or instance of an object
+This can therefore do segmentation for each region or instance of an object

 It labels each pixel in a region as an object or not an object